Your life of crime is about to pay off.

 Con artists have an advanced understanding of why people make decisions.
 They know how to figure out a person’s pain points and appeal to those specific emotions.
 Once they’ve done their homework, they convince the individual to make some investment, like handing their email address over or making a small, first-time purchase.

-Con artists are also phenomenal at reputation management, which make sales pitches even more trustworthy and successful.
+Con artists are also phenomenal at reputation management, which makes sales pitches even more trustworthy and successful.

 Imagine turning a questionable past into a promising future.
 You don’t have to say “goodbye” to the activities and interests you love most; instead, you can start earning a living from them and build your career on your most impressive talents.